earthly/website/blog/_posts/2023-10-02-using-github-actions-locally.md

 * **Limited OS support:** `act` primarily supports Linux-based containers.
 Support for Windows and macOS based platforms is [under discussion](https://github.com/nektos/act/issues/97), but it's unclear how long it will take to implement those.
 * **Workflow dependency resolution:** Handling workflow dependencies can be challenging with `act`.
 If your workflow includes cross-repository dependencies or relies on the behavior of other workflows, `act` may not fully support these scenarios.
 In such a situation, it's best to set up a test GitHub repo with such workflows and test them on it.
 * **Custom actions and workflows:** `act` may not fully support custom actions or workflows that are not part of the official GitHub Actions ecosystem.
 Due to this, some actions may not behave as expected when run locally.
 If you notice such a situation, it's best to move to a dedicated GitHub repo to be able to access the complete GitHub Actions runner environment when testing.
 * **Limited debugging features:** While `act` provides a way to run workflows locally, it doesn't offer the same debugging capabilities as running actions on GitHub, where you can access logs, artifacts, and other diagnostic information easily.
 You only get the logs that are printed on the terminal as output, and there's no way to access the intermediate or final artifacts of a workflow.
 Once again, for workflows that heavily rely on these features, it might be best to switch to a dedicated remote testing GitHub repository.

 A different approach to testing GitHub Actions locally is to write your workflow as an [Earthfile](/) that you run inside GitHub Actions.
-Earthly’s Earthfile’s can always be run locally due to containerization.
+Earthly's Earthfile's can always be run locally due to containerization.

 {% include_html cta/bottom-cta.html %}

 ## Outside Article Checklist

-- [ ] Add in Author page
+* [ ] Add in Author page
-- [ ] Create header image in Canva
+* [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
+* [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
+* [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
+  * Would any images look better `wide` or without the `figcaption`?
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
+* [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links
+* [ ] Run `link-opp` and find 1-5 places to incorporate links